Tsunami014/DataAnalysis/theory/phase 1.md

       After:
        - System saves cleaned data as a pickled python object
        - System plots the data in the UI
       ```
     - ```yaml
       Actor: User
+      Goal: To display the cleaned data about a place
+      Preconditions: The user has the cleaned information stored and has selected a place
+      Main Flow:
+       - System loads the data into a graph
+       - System passes the graph data to the UI and the UI displays the graph
+      Postconditions: None
+      After: Nothing happens
+      ```
+    - ```yaml
+      Actor: User